Building an AI Chatbot With LangChain: Practical Developer Guide

 OPENAI_API_KEY=sk-your-key-here

-Let's start with the simplest possible chatbot — a chain that takes user input and returns a response with conversation history.
+The simplest possible chatbot — takes input, returns a response with history:

 from dotenv import load_dotenv